pipe2705/WeekendReps/README.md

 3. Add the string `"Bob Marley"` to the beginning of the array.

-4. Remove the string of your choise from the end of the array.
+4. Remove the string of your choice from the end of the array.

 5. Reverse this array using `Array.prototype.reverse()`.
 Did you mutate the array?
 What does _mutate_ mean?
 Did the `.reverse()` method return anything?